|University and Faculty:||University of Queensland

 Students complete 32 courses, 16 of which are clinical, or two days clinical practice per week for the first year, three days a week in the third semester, and five days per week in the final semester.
 There are 1010 hours of clinical practice throughout the program.
 Second-year courses may be completed over the summer semester and first semester of the following year.
 The third semester can be undertaken part time (the only part-time option in the course).
 Students will need to complete the inter-professional practice project in one semester and the four credit point clinical practice subject in the following semester, followed by the final extended clinical experience eight-credit-point course in the last semester.

-- Applicants will need to have a Bachelor degree, as well as meet special entry requirements as set out in the program rules covering requirements for clinical practice.
+Applicants will need to have a bachelor degree, as well as meet special entry requirements as set out in the program rules covering requirements for clinical practice.
 Applicants must meet prerequisite requirements in biology, chemistry, or physics at undergraduate level (or equivalent) for admission to the program.

 Total Number of Places in the Program: 24

 Total Number of International Places: 12